larswik/IFC-Specification/IFC4x3/Properties/d/DryBulkDensity_0nEw_cmQP96hsnDkHk7anm/Documentation.md

-Ratio of the mass of solid to the unit total volume (dry material).
+Ratio of the mass of the solid to the unit total volume (dry material).